SilverbackOssi/LongTail-Strategy/README.md

 # LongTail Trading Strategy

-A MetaTrader 5 Expert Advisor that implements the LongTail trading strategy, designed to capitalize on trends while surviving ranging markets.
+An Expert Advisor that implements the LongTail trading strategy, designed to capitalize on trends while surviving ranging markets.

 ## Overview